AB-RCSC/rc-decision-support-tool_concept-library_dev/docs/_sources/02_dialog-boxes/01_02_objective.md

 :scale: 60%
 ```
 **Pyron (2010) - Fig. 1** Species evenness and species richness for animalcule communities.
 Both communities contain five species of animalcules.
 Species richness is the same.
 The community on the left is dominated by one of the species.
 The community on the right has equal proportions of each species.
 Evenness is higher when species are present in similar proportions.
 Thus the community on the left has higher species diversity, because evenness is higher.

-Note that there are multiple “levels” to Species diversity & richness, these include:
+Note that there are multiple "levels" to Species diversity & richness, these include:
 - **Alpha richness (α)**: The number of species at the level of an individual camera location ({{ rtxt_wearn_gloverkapfer_2017 }}).
 - **Beta-diversity (β)**: The differences between the communities or, more formally, the variance among the communities ({{ rtxt_wearn_gloverkapfer_2017 }}).
 - **Gamma richness (γ)**: The number of species across a whole study area ({{ rtxt_wearn_gloverkapfer_2017 }}).